-• Students who graduate with a minimum CGPA of 3.5 over 4 in the PGD programme are automatically

-• Students with a CGPA between 3.0 and 3.49 in the PGD programme may be given the opportunity to take a qualifying exam.
+- Students who graduate with a minimum CGPA of 3.5 over 4 in the PGD programme are automatically eligible to enrol in the MA programme. - Students with a CGPA between 3.0 and 3.49 in the PGD programme may be given the opportunity to take a qualifying exam.
 Successful candidates who pass the exam will be enrolled.
-Candidates who do not pass the qualifying exam will not be admitted to the MA programme and may not re-take the exam.

-- Students who do not pass the qualifying exam may re-apply in the following academic year. - Students with a CGPA lower than 3.0 in the PGD programme are not eligible to enrol in the MA programme.
+Candidates who do not pass the qualifying exam will not be admitted to the MA programme and may not re-take the exam. - Students who do not pass the qualifying exam may re-apply in the following academic year. - Students with a CGPA lower than 3.0 in the PGD programme are not eligible to enrol in the MA programme.